neos-sdi/adfsmfa/README.md

-# Multi-Factor Authentication for Microsoft ADFS 2019/2016/2012r2
+# Multi-Factor Authentication for Microsoft ADFS 2019/2016/2012r2 (with biometric authentication)
 ___

 This project can help you to implement multi-factor authentication without requiring any additional provider.